 Novice riders or beginners are not recommended to hire our bikes.
 Even after you paid a deposit, there would be no refund if you couldn’t ride our bike(s).
 Riding lessons are not available to self-guided tour clients but guided tour customers only.

-Bikes we provide were all made by Japanese Honda in Japan, Indonesia, China and Vietnam.
-They all come with electric start and some have kick start.
+The bikes we provide were all made by Japanese Honda in Japan, Indonesia, China, and Vietnam.
+They all come with an electric start and some have a kick start.
 Usually, kick start is an option on smaller bikes.

 What To Know

 Riding in Vietnam is very dangerous, just after India.
 It’s not only crazy traffic but tricks some dishonest locals can play.
-These tips are provided from our clients who had the real experiences to tell.
+These tips are provided by our clients who had real experiences to tell.
 Please save this page for your reference.

 To rent our bikes, you need to send a rental deposit before collecting the motorcycle(s) / motorbike(s) / scooter(s).
 There is no deposit refund if you cancel the booking or after you pick up the rented vehicle(s).

 To have an idea of our tour prices, please click here.

 “Only use safe hotel parking.
 Fill up from petrol stations where the gas is less likely to have been watered down.”
 According to Iain Stewart, 2009 Lonely Planet co-author who had the gas tank emptied overnight and even had water filled in.
 Our advice is never to fill up your bike(s) when you end the day, only fill up in the morning when you start the ride.

 You need to check and adjust chain tension every day in the morning.
 Oiling the chain should be done every day.
 A local mechanic can be useful and the cost is about 20,000 VN Dongs (1$US) per bike to have the chain adjusted and oiled.
 In case you don’t oil the chain and sprockets or break them a full charge of a new set (30$US for XL or GL motorbikes or 80$US for XR250 dirt bikes) will be applied.